From his 'Birdwatch' eyrie we mingle with the Owls, Cockatoos, Lorikeets and Wattlebirds.

 interiors he fully exploits the dramatic elements; strong steel structures, floor to ceiling glass, mirrors, primary colors and stripes, trusses, stairs and cross beams.
 They envelop the occupant in theatrical and rhythmic flowing spaces that merge into the exterior foliage and skies.
 He is concerned with every nuance of the architectural experience.
 It results in a demonstrative sense of ease and serenity.

-These days his daughter occupies the house but McIntyre retains rooms in the stone foundations quarried from the site.
 He stokes the solid fireplace in winter and bunkers himself in the deep cool of the room in summer.
 He is clearly at ease in the stone, leather and wooded room surrounded by his books and trophies.

 There have been many prestigious awards and critical milestones.He is particularly proud of his James Barrett Memorial Medal (1974) for his leadership in convening an international working party to develop the Melbourne Strategy Plan for the Melbourne City Council.
 It paved the way for more intelligent and flexible landuse and development.
 Similarly, the Sir Zelman Cowen Medal (1986) recognized his ground-breaking design of the Dinner Plain Alpine Village, a milestone that set new planning standards for all Australian alpine developments.He has gained critical acclaim for architectural design throughout his career including the Sir Zelman Cowen Medal for his Parliament Station in Melbourne's underground and his treasured Robin Boyd Medal in 1983 for the family holiday home 'Sea House' on the Mornington Peninsula which he claims as his best residential design.
 In 2013 the Institute of Architects awarded his Tudor Centre Library at his beloved alma mater Trinity Grammar School.